Four tips for setting up a fast-track accountancy degree programme

 From a student perspective: “The PwC bursary and placements offered within the Flying Start programme have allowed me to subsidise travel costs and help with finances at home as well as take out less student finance, reducing pressure on my parents.
 It has also allowed me to gain new experiences through travel and growth outside of university.
 So far, I have completed my first year at Queen Mary University with an average of 78 per cent across all modules, completed the ACA Audit and Assurance and Tax Compliance professional exams and I’m currently an Audit Associate for the HSBC audit, where I have assisted in journals documentation.”

 Ishani Chandrasekara is a professor of accounting education and programme director for the Flying Start degree programme at Queen Mary University of London.
-She has been shortlisted in the Most Innovative Teacher of the Year category in the 2024 THE Awards.
+She was shortlisted in the Most Innovative Teacher of the Year category in the 2024 THE Awards.
 A full list of nominees can be found here.
 The awards will be presented at a ceremony in Birmingham on 28 November 2024.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.